johnny49r/watt-iz/README.md

-# Watt-IZ Project
+# Watt-IZ - A Fast Track to Speech-Enabled Embedded Applications

-## Purpose-Built Embedded Hardware for Out-of-the-Box Speech-Enabled Applications
+### *Built on the ESP32-S3 with purpose-designed audio, UI, cloud speech integration, storage, real time clock, and power management.*

 Watt-IZ is a programmable ESP32-S3 based platform designed specifically for speech-enabled embedded applications, combining purpose-built hardware with a comprehensive, ready-to-use software stack.
 In addition to audio input and output, touchscreen display, SD card storage, wireless connectivity, real-time clock, and power management,